 And doing this has a number of big benefits:

 - You can explore the concepts of saving and investing together, helping your child build these skills early on.

 - By starting early, your child can get a huge head start towards financial independence.

 - And again, because Roth IRAs are so flexible, this is money your child will be able to use for any number of goals as he or she gets older.

 You can learn more about whether your child is eligible and how to open an account here: Why and How to Open a Roth IRA for Your Child.

 Given how accessible the money within a Roth IRA is, it’s hard to think of a reason not to contribute.

 The worst case scenario is that you contribute today, have a major unexpected expense tomorrow, and you no longer have the money in your checking and savings accounts to pay for it.
 In which case you can simply withdraw your Roth IRA contributions to make up the difference.

 And the best case scenario is that your money grows tax-free for years, after which you can withdraw it tax-free for retirement or withdraw it with minimal cost for major goals like college or a house.

-So, if you haven’t yet maxed out your 2016 IRA contributions, now is a good time to consider contributing money to a Roth IRA before that tax-advantaged space is gone forever.
+So, if you haven’t yet maxed out your IRA contributions for the year, now is a good time to consider contributing money to a Roth IRA before that tax-advantaged space is gone forever.